rufuspollock-okfn/cop21/agreement/index.md

 **Option 4:**

-Establishes a mechanism to support holistic and integrated approaches to sustainable development in harmony with nature to be available to assist developing country Parties in fulfilling their NDMC/NDMCC including in a balanced manner mitigation, adaptation, provision of finance, technology transfer and capacity building.
+Establishes a mechanism to support holistic and integrated approaches to sustainable development in harmony with nature to be available to assist developing country Parties in fulfilling their [NDMC*][INDC] including in a balanced manner mitigation, adaptation, provision of finance, technology transfer and capacity building.
 This mechanism shall be under the authority and guidance of the CMA and be supervised by a body designated by the CMA, and would aim to:

 (a) Enhance mitigation and adaptation ambition and the provision mobilization of public financing technology transfer and capacity building in an integrated manner for climate action;